Meet a Winemaker: Vailia From of Desparada Wines

 Vailia: I’ve been in the wine industry since I was 18 when I worked in a fine dining restaurant.
 I caught the wine bug early on the hospitality side.
 From there I went into sales and brokering, then importing, and finally the production side in 2008.

 After doing all of the aspects of the industry, I loved the wine industry but was a little bored on the sales side.
-I had travelled a lot and just wanted to settle down.
+I had traveled a lot and just wanted to settle down.
 I just wanted to get my hands dirty and try the production side of the business.
 My grandmother was very artistic and started drawing in her 50s.
 I never felt like I had her artistic abilities until I realized once I started on the production side – that was my art!

 Vailia: As a small business owner, I don’t have a lot of pastimes.
 I have a four and half year old that keeps me busy.
 We love travel and camping.
 I enjoy yoga and I’m trying to take up sewing.
 In my spare time I love to read, hike, and do anything outdoors.
 Finding the time for hobbies as a business owner and mother is hard.